Conduct a test please internally and then with the client?

 - When finished reply to the 'test please' email with "Test Please Succeeded (as no Critical bugs)" or "Test please failed (as per critical bugs reported)".

-Note 2: If the test to be performed is quick and the tester is available on the spot, consider using a "
+Note: If the test to be performed is quick and the tester is available on the spot, consider using a "checked by" style instead to save some time.

 Do you feel this rule needs an update?